 How Many Types of Stress Are There?

 First, we should know that stress is not just one sort of illness.
-There are many types of stress, and each of them gets triggered because of different and particular reasons.
+There are many types, and each of them gets triggered because of different and particular reasons.

 Distress occurs when a person goes through a very negative experience in their life.
 Being diagnosed with a major disease, for example, could trigger distress.
 In the same fashion, being fired from a job, or going through a breakup could very well be the catalyst for distress.